 Do I have to wear a wetsuit?

-Wearing a wetsuit is a necessity in our cold water.
+Wearing a wetsuit is a necessity in this cold water.
 You’ll want to add gloves, boots and a hood through the winter.
 For some, getting into that neoprene wetsuit can be tricky and for others, peeling it off is the challenge.
-Either way, remember that your zipper goes in the back ✅.
+Either way, remember that your vertical zipper goes in the back ✅.

 Do I have to know how to swim?

-You sure do.
+Yes, you sure do.
 Surfing involves a lot of time in deep water, that is, water deep enough that your feet don’t touch the ground.
 You’ll be paddling out into the surf while lying on your board, and everyone spends a bit of time underwater, whether you bail (let go of your board), get thrown in the water (which happens even to the best surfers) or do a turtle roll, where you hold onto your board and roll underwater to advance further.